 New Jersey—a fact that means more to him than it probably should.

-Richard Sonnenmoser has published fiction, poetry, and creative nonfiction in Harvard Review, West Branch, Crab Orchard Review, Permafrost, and other magazines.
+Richard has published fiction, poetry, and creative nonfiction in Harvard Review, West Branch, Crab Orchard Review, Permafrost, and other magazines.
 His poetry chapbook, Science-Magic School, was published in 2010.
-He’s currently working on a memoir about fatherhood, “Sugarblind.”
+He’s currently working on a memoir about fatherhood, called Sugarblind.

-Morgan Wagle is a junior at Northwest Missouri State University majoring in Writing and minoring in Animal Science.
+Morgan is a senior at Northwest Missouri State University majoring in Writing and minoring in Animal Science.
 She raises goats and writes fiction and creative nonfiction.
-She also works on the school newspaper, The Northwest Missourian and her work has been published in Medium Weight Forks.
+Her work has been published in Medium Weight Forks and has been presented at the Sigma Tau Delta International Conference.
 At GreenTower Press, Morgan is trusted with all office protocols and procedures.

-Korbin Jones is a senior at Northwest Missouri State University double majoring in Spanish and Writing with an emphasis in Creative Writing and Publishing.
-In his free time he is a vocal advocate for social justice, pineapple, and Carly Rae Jepsen.
+Korbin is a senior at Northwest Missouri State University double majoring in Spanish and Writing with an emphasis in Creative Writing and Publishing.
+In his free time, he is a vocal advocate for social justice, pineapple, and Tove Lo.
+He also runs a tarot reading business.
 Korbin enjoys writing poetry, fiction, and literary nonfiction.
-His poetry and fiction have been published or are forthcoming in Sucarnochee Review, The Vehicle, Noctua Review, The Blue Route, Polaris.
+His poetry and fiction have been published in several journals.
+His debut collection of poetry and photography, recycle after use., is available on Amazon.
 At GreenTower Press, Korbin heads the design and typesetting efforts for each issue, starting with 49.1.

 Anthony Procopio Ross

-Anthony is a junior majoring in writing and minoring in journalism.
-Anthony is working on an independent web publication.
+Anthony is a junior majoring in Writing and minoring in Journalism.
+He is working on an independent web publication.
 He enjoys reading fantasy, writing poetry, and crafting news articles.
 With the time spent not writing and researching, he plays his ukulele and preaches the rational discourse to others.
 He hopes to work in the fields of either journalistic or creative writing when he graduates.

-Zach Warner is a junior majoring in Animal Science with a minor in English: Writing.
-In addition, he works in grain handling at the Green Plains grain elevator in Hopkins.
+Zach is a junior majoring in Animal Science with a minor in English: Writing.
+In addition, he works in grain handling at the Green Plains grain elevator in Hopkins, Missour.
 He is from La Monte, Missouri where his parents own a beef cattle and row crop farm.
 In his spare time, he enjoys reading, hunting, and fishing.